CaliRuby/user-server/README.md

 ### Docker compose

-you also can use docker compose for build and running the containers on production environment, we have a dockerfile set specifically designed for production, those files are
+you also can use docker compose for building and running the containers on a production-like environment, we have a dockerfile set specifically designed for production, those files are

 - Dockerfile-app
 - Dockerfile-nginx